-After securing the proper permits (the entire process took five years) the winery was finally finished in 1994 and renamed by son Rene Byck as Paradise Ridge since the property sits on a ridge site with a truly incredible view of the entire Russian River Valley.
+After securing the proper permits, the winery was finally finished in 1994 and renamed by son, Rene Byck, as Paradise Ridge since the property sits on a ridge site with a truly incredible view of the entire Russian River Valley.
 The winery’s first releases came in 1994 as well.

 Our winemaking philosophy is that at the earliest stage of a grape’s ripeness, we harvest all of the balanced vines, and we feel this makes the finished wine one that will display both true varietal character and a sense of place, along with more focused fruit.
 We cold soaked all of the different varietals that went into this wine and this, coupled with submerged cap fermentation, and a long extended cold fermentation process, makes this wine a delight to drink.
 Almost every wine we make is less than 14% alcohol, which we feel makes our wines wonderful to pair with food.